morepath/morepath/doc/compared.rst

 No default database
 -------------------

-Morepath is a micro-framework.
-This means no default database integration.
-This is like Flask and Bottle and Pyramid, but unlike Zope or Django, which have built-in database integration.
+Morepath has no default database integration.
+This is like Flask and Bottle and Pyramid, but unlike Zope or Django, which have assumptions about the database baked in (ZODB and Django ORM respectively).

-Have no database, or plug in your own database.
+You can plug in your own database, or even have no database at all.
 You could use SQLAlchemy, or the ZODB.
 Morepath lets you treat anything as models.
 We're not against writing examples or extensions that help you do this, though we haven't done so yet.
 Contribute!

 No template language
 --------------------

 Some micro-frameworks like Flask and Bottle and web.py have template languages built-in, some, like CherryPy and the Werkzeug toolkit, don't.
+Pyramid doesn't have built-in support either, but has standard plugins for the Chameleon and Mako template languages.

 Morepath aims to be a good fit for modern, client-side web applications written in JavaScript.
 So we've focused on making it easy